JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/manage-projects/index.md

 leadin: |
     **Too many projects to deal with?** 😱

     As developers, the appeal of technology draws us to work on many projects, sometimes a few too many.
 It can be overwhelming to find the project we were working on completing.
-Luckily, with Rider, we can organize our projects into categories that make sense to us.
+Luckily<!--more-->, with Rider, we can organize our projects into categories that make sense to us.

     From the Welcome screen, we can right-click the projects pane.
 From the context menu, we can create a **New Project Group** naming it whatever we want.
 Finally, we can right-click our projects and move them into the newly created category.